Rating:

-Vom Daxi Hundefutter dog food gets the Advisor’s second highest tier rating of 4.5 stars.
+Vom Daxi Hundefutter Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Vom Daxi Hundefutter product line includes two dry dog foods, one claimed to meet AAFCO nutrient profiles for all life stages and one for growth (Vom Daxi Junger Hundefutter).
+The Vom Daxi Hundefutter product line lists two dry dog foods, one claimed to meet AAFCO nutrient profiles for all life stages and one recipe for growth (Vom Daxi Junger Hundefutter).

 The following is a list of recipes available at the time of this review.